BIO / CV

 Finland

-2025 Resident, ISCP, New York, supported by Helsinki Art Academy & Saastamoinen Foundation
+2025 Resident, ISCP, New York, US, supported by Helsinki Art Academy & Saastamoinen Foundation

 SOLO EXHIBITIONS ( SELECTED )